 Participants must be invited by a Memorial Sloan Kettering faculty member who has agreed to serve as the host and mentor during the observership period.
 Observerships are usually for one month, but in selected departments a longer period is possible with the approval of the Vice President for International Programs.

-To be accepted into the program, applicants must qualify as one of the following professionals:
+To be accepted into the program, applicants must be a practicing physician, DDS or PhD.

 Applicants must possess strong English-language skills and are responsible for obtaining their own visa and living accommodations.